carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl04.rst

 Function definitions and calls also work, but something went very wrong on that last line.
 The call looks valid, so what happened?
-As you may have guessed from the the API a Module is a unit of allocation for the JIT, and testfunc was part of the same module that contained anonymous expression.
+As you may have guessed from the API a Module is a unit of allocation for the JIT, and testfunc was part of the same module that contained anonymous expression.
 When we removed that module from the JIT to free the memory for the anonymous expression, we deleted the definition of ``testfunc`` along with it.
 Then, when we tried to call